MicrosoftDocs/visualstudio-docs/docs/vsto/ribbon-object-model-overview.md

 |**Tabs**|<xref:Microsoft.Office.Tools.Ribbon.OfficeRibbon>|
 |**Title**|<xref:Microsoft.Office.Tools.Ribbon.RibbonSeparator>|

-### Set properties for Ribbons that appear in Outlook inspectors
+### Set properties for ribbons that appear in Outlook inspectors
- A new instance of the Ribbon is created each time a user opens an Inspector in which the Ribbon appears.
-However, you can set the properties listed in the table above only before the first instance of the Ribbon is created.
-After the first instance is created, these properties become read-only because the first instance defines the XML file that Outlook uses to load the Ribbon.
+ A new instance of the ribbon is created each time a user opens an Inspector in which the ribbon appears.
+However, you can set the properties listed in the table above only before the first instance of the ribbon is created.
+After the first instance is created, these properties become read-only because the first instance defines the XML file that Outlook uses to load the ribbon.

- If you have conditional logic that sets any of these properties to a different value when other instances of the Ribbon are created, this code will have no effect.
+ If you have conditional logic that sets any of these properties to a different value when other instances of the ribbon are created, this code will have no effect.

 > [!NOTE]
 >  Ensure that the **Name** property is set for each control that you add to an Outlook Ribbon.
-If you add a control to an Outlook Ribbon at run time, you must set this property in your code.
+If you add a control to an Outlook Ribbon at runtime, you must set this property in your code.
 If you add a control to an Outlook Ribbon at design time, the Name property is set automatically.

 ## Ribbon control events
  Each control class contains one or more events.
 The following table describes these events.